Delaware Nursing Home Abuse Lawyers

 According to the National Center for Victims of Crime, nursing home abuse can take on many forms, such as:

-• Physical abuse: Hitting and grabbing can occur when nursing home staff are left to do as they please.
+Hitting and grabbing can occur when nursing home staff are left to do as they please.
 These employees may claim they must work hard to lift patients in and out of bed, get them into the bath, or even that the residents were belligerent.
+The elderly can suffer broken bones and other physical injuries as a result of this abuse.

-• Resident to resident abuse: Many residents may be able-bodied and take advantage of other residents.
+Many residents may be able-bodied and take advantage of other residents.
 This is especially common if the abuser has a history of this behavior prior to their admission.
+Nursing homes and assisted living facilities may have been negligent in permitting that person into the facility and could be liable for injury done to a nursing home resident through a nursing home negligence claim.

-• Psychological abuse: Psychological abuse might include snide comments and gaslighting, as well as yelling, screaming, or scolding.
+Psychological abuse might include snide comments and gaslighting, as well as yelling, screaming, or scolding.
 Nursing home staff might treat the residents like children or blame them for their medical conditions.
+This type of emotional abuse by nursing home staff members can lead to unseen serious injuries.

-• Neglect: Neglect may simply be abandonment, lack of proper medical care, lack of personal hygiene assistance, or even isolation.
+Neglect may be abandonment, lack of proper medical care, lack of personal hygiene assistance, or even isolation.
 Elderly residents who are immobile can easily be locked in their rooms.
+This is classic nursing home abuse.
+When a nursing home fails to meet the proper standard of care, your loved one is entitled to financial compensation and protection from an elder abuse attorney.

-• Sexual abuse: Sexual abuse is often traumatizing for victims, and they may feel hesitant to report the abuse in fear of retaliation or not being believed.
+Sexual abuse is often traumatizing for victims, and they may hesitate to report it in fear of retaliation or not being believed.
+Unwanted sexual contact

-It has been shown that two out of three abuse victims are women.
-Be extra diligent when dealing with female family members who appear to withdraw or show the signs of abuse.
-Studies also show that 50 percent of abuse cases involve patients with dementia or memory problems.
+Your loved one can be the victim of one or more of these forms of nursing home abuse.
+Each family member should be aware of the condition of their elderly loved one, especially the women as it has been shown that two out of three abuse victims are women.
+Be extra diligent when dealing with female family members who appear to withdraw or show signs of abuse.
+In addition, studies also show that 50 percent of abuse cases involve patients with dementia or memory problems.
 Patients who have been abused in the past are more likely to experience abuse in the future, as well as seniors with a low socioeconomic status.

 In some cases, seniors are subjected to multiple forms of abuse.
-Family members who suspect that there is a problem should ask their loved ones about the abuse or contact an attorney at once.
-They also have the right to contact the company managing the nursing home, report the abuse, or even contact local authorities.
+If you or a family member suspects a problem at a nursing home or assisted living facility, you have the right to contact the company managing the nursing home, report the abuse, or even contact local authorities.
+You also have the right, and should immediately contact a nursing home abuse attorney.

 Signs of Nursing Home Abuse